 His short film Ripple Effect won him recognition for Best Cinematography at the International Cinematographers Guild’s Emerging Cinematographer Awards.

 Although a confident trailblazer when it comes to crafting varied looks for multiple directors, he is a traditionalist

 at heart.
-He has a penchant for stylized imagery, impeccable composition, classical framing, motivated camera movement, and gorgeous lighting.
+He has a penchant for stylized imagery, classical composition and gorgeously natural lighting.
 But don’t be surprised to see his work peppered with intentional imperfections, organic textures, haphazard sunlit flairs and snatched, well-found handheld moments.
 Cinematic magic is about catching those un-recreatable “lighting in a bottle” moments, those happy accidents.

-“I don’t want my work categorized, it’s not about a particular style; it’s about the ability to transcend the expected, continually helping clients find the most compelling visual language for every unique story to stand out.”
+“I don’t want my work categorized.
+It’s not about a particular style; it’s about the ability to transcend the expected, continually helping clients find the most compelling visual language to help each unique story to stand out.”

-Daron receives best cinematography award at the International Cinematographer’s Guild, from Wally Pfister, ASC.
+Daron receives best cinematography award at the International Cinematographer’s Guild, from Academy Award winning Cinematographer, Wally Pfister, ASC.